Abdallah-Helal/-ParkingGarageApplication-Project/README.md

 application shall capture such time automatically from the system.
 - During the park-in function the application shall pick a free slot based on the active slot configuration.
 There are two configurations
---(i) first come first served slots i.e., the park-in function will use the first free slot available from the parking garage slots.
+-- first come first served slots i.e., the park-in function will use the first free slot available from the parking garage slots.
---(ii) best-fit approach
+-- best-fit approach
 where you need to find the slot with the minimum dimension to hold the vehicle.
 - Park-out function that marks the departure time of a vehicle from the garage.
 The application shall capture such time automatically from the system.